devajsanghvi15/devajsanghvi15.github.io/README.md

 * Quality of image or video might degrade significantly with high compression ratios.

 **Market Benefits**
-* Less storage requirements
+* Less storage requirements.
-* Faster loading time of compressed data
+* Faster loading time of compressed data.
-* Less bandwidth is used
+* Less bandwidth is used.

 **DSA Used, Design Technique and Performance Analysis**
 * Huffman Coding: Greedy approach, Variable-length encoding
-  * Time Complexity: O(nlogn) for building the Huffman tree, where n is the number of symbols
+  * Time Complexity: O(nlogn) for building the Huffman tree, where n is the number of symbols.
-  * Space Complexity: O(n) for storing the Huffman tree and encoded data
+  * Space Complexity: O(n) for storing the Huffman tree and encoded data.

 [Code for Huffman Coding](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/huffmann.cpp){:target="_blank"}